 The federation provides a dynamic forum for its members to share their knowledge and experience.
 It serves as a platform to establish successful business relations and to promote recycling among other industrial sectors and policy makers.

 BIR is a non-profit organisation under Belgian law.
-BIR statutes (Articles of Association), Internal Regulations (including Guidelines for Chairpersons) and Anti-Trust Policy (BIR Anti-Trust Policy) were revised and approved in February 2019.
+Its statutes (Articles of Association in French and English) were revised and adopted by the BIR General Assembly in May 2023.
+BIR‘s Internal Regulations (including Guidelines for Chairpersons) and Anti-Trust Policy (BIR Anti-Trust Policy) were revised and approved in February 2019.
 The registered office is currently headquartered in Brussels, Belgium.